brunelliMichele/BDT_13_AgingPopulationCareAndMonitoring/README.md

   - **process_patient_data.py:** Extracts and processes raw clinical observation data from the database, simulates missing features (e.g., body temperature, SpO2, GSR), and optionally applies a trained ML model to predict individual patient health risk scores.
 Returns a cleaned and enriched dataset ready for storage or further analysis.

+## PostGres
+- **Files:**
+  - **incremental_patient_loader.py:** It periodically generates new patient data using Synthea.
+Then such data are loaded into a PostgreSQL database, and following vital signs and risk levels for each patient are calculated using a shared ML pipeline.
+  - **initial_population.py:** Script to run Synthea for generating synthetic patient data and load it into a PostgreSQL database.
+Configured parameters are used to populate the following tables: patients, observations, and conditions

 ## Authors